0xProject/0x-monorepo/contracts/staking/README.md

 In this worst-case scenario, state has been irreperably corrupted and the staking contracts must be re-deployed.
 Users withdraw their funds from the vaults and re-stake under the new system, at will.

-4. Vaults enter "Catostrophic Failure Mode" allowing users to withdraw their ZRX and Rewards.
+4. Vaults enter "Catastrophic Failure Mode" allowing users to withdraw their ZRX and Rewards.
 5. A Balance Oracle is deployed for determining the Reward balance of each user. (\*)

 ![](images/architecture_failure_mode.png)